Louriz/C4.5-Off-centred-entropy-Python/README.md

 # This is a modification of the code C4.5 made by : Rayan Madden and Ally Cody.
-# The main in changes in the code are: Adding the OCE ( Off-Centred Entropy) and OAE( Off-Asymmetric Entropy).
+# The main in changes in the code are: Adding the OCE ( Off-Centred Entropy), Cross validation, LOO(Leave-One-Out) and multiclass dealing.
 The purpose of those changes is to deal with imbalance of modalities in the class.
 Here we have done it just for a binary class, but the code can be extended to multiple values class.
-# This modification is made by: Riahi LOURIZ, Rochd Maliki and Ali Mesbahi during the internship at IMT Atlantique.
+# This modification is made by:,Ali MesbahiRochd Maliki and Riahi Louriz during the internship at IMT Atlantique.
 #
 # decision-tree
 A C4.5 Decision Tree python implementation with validation, pruning, and attribute multi-splitting